Treasury and Working Capital Management Metrics Every CFO Should Track

 Key Takeaways

-Tracking treasury metrics reveals the true health of your cash conversion cycle and liquidity position, forming the foundation of sound financial strategy for any growing business.
+Tracking treasury metrics reveals the true health of your cash conversion cycle and liquidity position, forming the foundation of strong financial planning value proposition for growing businesses.

 A financial controller who tracks Days Sales Outstanding, Days Payable Outstanding, and Days Inventory Outstanding can significantly compress the cash gap in any business model.

-CFO consulting frameworks that integrate treasury metrics with strategic planning improve both operational efficiency and long-term investor confidence.
+CFO consulting frameworks that integrate treasury metrics with strategic planning improve operational efficiency and strengthen the overall investment value proposition.

 Cash Conversion Cycle: The Master Metric of Working Capital Efficiency